 Cold chicken tends to have a different texture and mouthfeel compared to freshly cooked chicken.
 When chicken cools down, it has the tendency to become drier and firmer.
 On the other hand, freshly cooked chicken is moist and tender, making it more enjoyable to chew.

-See also How to cook sprouted chickpeas
+See also How to cook crispy chicken wings in the oven

 Additionally, consuming freshly cooked chicken can have other benefits for your overall health and well-being: